wp-plugins/horizontal-meta/readme.txt

 5. Options Screen.

 == Changelog ==

+= 2.06b free =
+* Added license code field for when premium extender plugin is installed and activated.

 = 2.05b free =
 * Added data type labels on the create mappings screen.